Exploring the impact of branded on-trade touchpoints.

 The leading beer manufacturer wanted to review their activation touchpoints due to their high operating costs.

-The client needed to assess and confirm the role of various touchpoints by trialing different levels of activation and analysing its impact on sales, customer experience and its influence on brand perceptions.
+The client needed to assess and confirm the role of various touchpoints by trialing different levels of activation and analyzing its impact on sales, customer experience and its influence on brand perceptions.

 This insight would be used to inform decision-making around roll-out.

-As a key objective was to quantify the impact of touchpoints on purchase decisions, we designed a study centered on behavioural observation.
+As a key objective was to quantify the impact of touchpoints on purchase decisions, we designed a study centered on behavioral observation.

-We conducted a similar approach in six pubs, with different touchpoint combinations, to compare and contrast behaviours and perceptions.
+We conducted a similar approach in six pubs, with different touchpoint combinations, to compare and contrast behaviors and perceptions.